tao-bai/attack-and-defense-methods/2019/Perturbations_are_not_Enough_Generating_Adversarial_Examples_with_Spatial_Distortions.md

 }
 ```

-Jointly learning to make spacial distortion and purturbations at the same time.
+Jointly learning to make spatial distortion and perturbations at the same time.